lorrli274/next/courses/community/Google-s Python Class/lessons/Introduction/06-Indentation.md

 A common question asked by those new to programing is: "How many spaces should I indent?"
 Well, according to [the official Python style guide (PEP 8)](http://python.org/dev/peps/pep-0008/#indentation), you should indent with 4 spaces.

-Info> Fun fact: Google's internal style guideline dictates indenting by 2 spaces!
+info> Fun fact: Google's internal style guideline dictates indenting by 2 spaces!